The Sexiest Female Cosplayers At Dragon Con 2018 To Follow On Instagram

 Cindyrella is pure sunshine to see in action.
 She’s as beautiful and lovely as her cosplays, and her cosplays are top notch.
 She does collaborations, which not everyone with her level of skill are always into.
 She is another one of those people that stands out at an event, and her Instagram is sure to be full of amazing photos and great information on what is going on.
 She is a must-follow feed for anyone that is serious about Dragon Con 2018.

-It wouldn’t be any kind of list is a major shout out to Chelsea wasn’t included.
+It wouldn’t be any kind of list if a major shout out to Chelsea wasn’t included.
 She’s sexy, she’s fun, and her cosplays are out of this world.
 Her early photos getting ready for Dragon Con 2018 are amazing.
 The detail in her work is astounding, and best of all she really looks like she’s having a good time.
 She gets into her character and becomes it, and she is well worth taking the time to check out if the opportunity arises.
 Her Instagram feed is great and will definitely be hopping as the convention goes on.

 As always, whether in person or online, be respectful and encouraging to everyone, and respect their personal space.
 Please understand that not everyone can stop to talk, pose for photos, or answer questions.
 They are there to enjoy the event, and encouraging words and genuine compliments go a long way toward showing appreciation for all of their hard work in making these awesome cosplays.
-The official Dragon Con feed will also have a variety of photos posted during and after the event, but the amount dedicated to cosplay is usually a bit low.
+The official Dragon Con Instagram feed will also have a variety of photos posted during and after the event, but the amount dedicated to cosplay is usually a bit low.